michaelguren/Claude-test/README-AI-prompt.md

 ## Always

 - Prefer VTL integrations over Lambda
-- Use pure JSON CloudFormation
+- Use AWS SAM YAML
+- Only use raw Cloudformation where absolutely necessary
 - Suggest micro JS utilities over libraries
 - Enforce user data isolation in auth and DB
 - Ask clarifying questions if tradeoffs are unclear